 Resolving Your Dispute

-After the Canada Revenue Agency (“CRA”) has completed your audit, they will most likely issue a Notice of Reassessment imposing additional tax payable.
-If you disagree with the CRA’s reassessment of tax, you are required to submit a Notice of Objection to the Chief of Appeals in order to request a formal review of any additional tax imposed by the auditors.
+After the Canada Revenue Agency (“CRA”) has completed your audit, they will issue a Notice of Reassessment imposing additional tax on you.
+If you disagree with the CRA’s reassessment of tax, you are required to submit a Notice of Objection to the Chief of Appeals to request a formal review of the additional tax imposed by the auditors.
 After receiving the Notice of Objection, the Chief of Appeals will assign an Appeals Officer to review your case.
-Appeals Officers are very knowledgeable about Canada’s tax laws.
+Appeals Officers are knowledgeable about Canada’s tax laws.
 As such, making a compelling submission to an Appeals Officer requires extensive experience interpreting and applying Canada’s complicated tax legislation.

-Contact us today for a free confidential evaluation of your tax reassessment or proposed objection.
+Contact us today for a free confidential evaluation of your tax reassessment.